 For the third instalment of our D&I Leadership series, the team recently had the privilege to spend some time with Dame Kate Bingham, Managing Partner at venture capital firm SV Health Investors, and former Chair of the Government’s Vaccine Taskforce.

-CP: Starting with your recent position as Chair of the UK Government’s Vaccine Taskforce, what roles do you think diverse thinking and inclusivity are playing in achieving the goals of the Taskforce?
+Coulter Partners: Starting with your recent position as Chair of the UK Government’s Vaccine Taskforce, what roles do you think diverse thinking and inclusivity are playing in achieving the goals of the Taskforce?

-Kate: I think this was one of the best performing teams I’ve ever worked with.
+Kate Bingham: I think this was one of the best performing teams I’ve ever worked with.
 What was fascinating was the diversity of the team.
 It was a mix of people from industry and from government.
 Some members of the team knew each other, but mostly they had never worked together before.

 You can imagine that time was of the essence so we put together a strategy very quickly.
 People were all deeply expert in their own area, and each of them was given authority to take charge of a work stream and they were responsible for making it happen.